-When building a personal brand, it is important that your social media channels are consistent across every platform, visually appealing, and represents the type of influential person you want to be.
+When building a personal brand, it is important that your social media channels are consistent across every platform, visually appealing, and represent the type of influential person you want to be.

-Gary V is a excellent example of someone who shows up, is consistent, and serves his audience in various ways.
+Gary V is an excellent example of someone who shows up, is consistent, and serves his audience in various ways.

 No matter which social media channel you look him up on, you will see an overload of free content about side hustles and grinding nonstop until you reach your goals.

 He found a niche where he could offer something valuable to the people and then became the most influential and authoritative thought leader in that space.

 He serves his audience every day by giving them free content and does it without asking for anything in return.